EpicEric/yazip-motivation/README.md

 ## What?

-__YAZip__ (Yet Another Zip) is a structured data minifier.
+__YAZip__ (YAML As Zip) is a serialized data minifier.
 It can turn any JSON or YAML document into much smaller text.
 And the best part: it is also valid YAML!

 ## How?

-YAML 1.2 has some features that can (but probably shouldn't...) be used for compressing structured data:
+YAML 1.2 has some features that can (but probably shouldn't...) be used for compressing serialized data:

-- Strings do not require quotes, except for empty strings.
+- Strings do not require quotes, except for empty strings, or strings containing escaped sequences or special characters.
-  - But we can use empty strings instead of null!
+- We can save a few bytes with empty values instead of null.
 - Booleans can be shortened (`true` -> `yes`, `false` -> `no`).
+- We can use curly braces and square brackets to declare YAML flow mappings and flow sequences, respectively, much like you would for JSON objects and lists.
 - Top-level objects do not require braces; by using new-lines instead of commas we can save exactly 2 bytes.
 Example:

 ```yaml
 # This:
 {url: github.com,name: GitHub,mascot: Octocat}